exasol/cloud-storage-extension/docs/kinesis/design.md

 Needs: impl, itest

-## `KinesisImportQueryGenerator` starts consuming from new data records
+## `KinesisImportQueryGenerator` Starts Consuming From New Data Records
 `dsn~KinesisImportQueryGenerator-starts-consuming-from-new-data-records~1`

 The `KinesisImportQueryGenerator` looks for the last read record in